-Real-time monitoring of water levels using a solid state FTIR-based sensor
+Real-time monitoring of water levels in glycols using a solid state FTIR-based sensor

-For the Oil & Gas industry, glycol dehydration is a key process in the production of petrochemical products.
+For the chemical and petrochemical industries, monitoring water content in glycols is key to many production processes.
+Glycol dehydration, for example, is a common step in petrochemical production.
 Standard methods of measuring water in glycols have their challenges that force many to juggle speed of results versus expense and accuracy.
 Manufacturers are looking for a better way to monitor this process.
 Keit has developed the solid-state IRmadillo™ FTIR spectrometer for in situ monitoring of industrial processes to provide continuous real-time results.

 After analysis, the results show that the IRmadillo produced results showing an excellent correlation between the measured and reference samples.
 This means that the IRmadillo can accurately measure the water concentration with great precision.